Memorial Day: State holiday

-Waterloo, New York proclamation
+Waterloo proclamation

 On May 26, 1966, President Lyndon B. Johnson designated an "official" birthplace of the holiday by signing the presidential proclamation naming Waterloo, New York, as the holder of the title.
 This action followed House Concurrent Resolution 587, in which the 89th Congress had officially recognized that the patriotic tradition of observing Memorial Day had begun one hundred years prior in Waterloo, New York.
-The village credits druggist Henry C. Welles and county clerk John B. Murray as the founders of the holiday.
 The legitimacy of this claim has been called into question by several scholars.

 Early national history

-In April 1865, following Lincoln's assassination, commemorations were widespread.
+In April 1865, following Lincoln's assassination, commemorations were extensive.
 The more than 600,000 soldiers of both sides who fought and died in the Civil War meant that burial and memorialization took on new cultural significance.
 Under the leadership of women during the war, an increasingly formal practice of decorating graves had taken shape.
 In 1865, the federal government also began creating the United States National Cemetery System for the Union war dead.

 By the 1880s, ceremonies were becoming more consistent across geography as the GAR provided handbooks that presented specific procedures, poems, and Bible verses for local post commanders to utilize in planning the local event.
 Historian Stuart McConnell reports:

 on the day itself, the post assembled and marched to the local cemetery to decorate the graves of the fallen, an enterprise meticulously organized months in advance to assure that none were missed.
-Finally came a simple and subdued graveyard service involving prayers, short patriotic speeches, and music … and at the end perhaps a rifle salute.
+Finally came a simple and subdued graveyard service involving prayers, short patriotic speeches, and music ... and at the end perhaps a rifle salute.

-Relationship to Confederate Memorial Day
+Confederate Memorial Day

 In 1868, some Southern public figures began adding the label "Confederate" to their commemorations and claimed that Northerners had appropriated the holiday.
 The first official celebration of Confederate Memorial Day as a public holiday occurred in 1874, following a proclamation by the Georgia legislature.
 By 1916, ten states celebrated it, on June 3, the birthday of CSA President Jefferson Davis.
 Other states chose late April dates, or May 10, commemorating Davis' capture.

 The Ladies' Memorial Association played a key role in using Memorial Day rituals to preserve Confederate culture.
 Various dates ranging from April 25 to mid-June were adopted in different Southern states.
 Across the South, associations were founded, many by women, to establish and care for permanent cemeteries for the Confederate dead, organize commemorative ceremonies, and sponsor appropriate monuments as a permanent way of remembering the Confederate dead.
-The most important of these was the United Daughters of the Confederacy, which grew frerate South.
+The most important of these was the United Daughters of the Confederacy, which grew throughout the South.
 Changes in the ceremony's hymns and speeches reflect an evolution of the ritual into a symbol of cultural renewal and conservatism in the South.
 By 1913, David Blight argues, the theme of American nationalism shared equal time with the Confederate.